copperwater/xNetHack/doc/xnh-changelog-8.0.md

   either of the two drawbridge squares, instead of only directly adjacent squares.
 - Sleep spell level raised from 2 to 3 (which is what it is in vanilla).
-- Item encyclopedia lookup from the inventory is now an item in the menu of things you can do with an item you select when looking at the inventory, under 'l', rather than the default behavior.
 - Kicking into empty air (which may strain a muscle) no longer wakes monsters.
 - Anti-magic fields no longer deal HP damage when magic resistant.
 They instead drain additional energy the more sources of magic resistance and half damage